evaera/Cmdr/README.md

 # API

-## How to read these function signatures:
+## How to read these function signatures

 - Parameters and properties are in the format `name: type` (`name: string`)
 - Return value types are listed following a colon after the closing paren (`example(): boolean`)